not-napoleon/photo-site/content/photo/1-gallery1/index.md

     order: 7
     description: The central cascade there is one of my favorite falls, and I love how the rock outcroppings frame it.

-- src: "Gallery - 20191008 - In The Gorge - web resolution.jpg"
-  name: In The Gorge
-  params:
-    order: 8
-    description: The less said about this image, the better.

 - src: "Gallery - 20191008 - Stone Pagodas - web resolution.jpg"
   name: Stone Pagodas
   params:
     order: 9
     description: Don't build these, they're bad for wildlife and for trails.
-That said, this huge set of them was built right off a high traffic trail (I think a dozen people passed me while I was getting this image, and I didn't take long to shoot it) and next to a constructed shelter, so I didn't feel too bad about it.
+That said, this huge set of them was built right off a high traffic trail (I think a dozen people passed me while I was getting this image, and I didn't take long to shoot it), and next to a constructed shelter, so I didn't feel too bad about it.

 - src: "Gallery - 20191009 - Ithaca Falls - Turning Leaves - web resolution.jpg"
   name: Ithaca Falls - Turning Leaves
   params:
     order: 10
-    description: The art of photography is about illusion, creating the idea of wilderness even in the heart of a city.
+    description: The art of landscape photography is about illusion, creating the idea of wilderness even in the heart of a city.
 There were about a dozen people fishing just out of frame here.

 - src: "Gallery - 20200215 - Frozen waterfall - web resolution.jpg"
   name: Frozen Waterfall